COSC3020/pancake-sort-CollinDavis03/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+## Answer
+Looking at this code we know that the code has to scan through the code and with that each iteration would be $O(n)$ for the comparisons of each pass.

+With the passes, we have to perform that on every element that we have in the array and reduce the size by 1.
+This would come out to be $n$.

+Combining these it would come out to be $O(n^2)$ as the worst-case scenario and then the best-case scenario would be $O(n)$.
+This would only happen if it was to be linear and found at the start of the array.

+## Sources

+## Plagarism Statement